aistabci/abci-docs/en/docs/python.md

 [Python](https://www.python.org/) is available on the ABCI System.

-To show available Python versions with using `module avail` command:
+To show available Python versions with using `module` command:

 ```
 [username@es1 ~]$ module avail python